Click here for Poro Alegre Brazil Temple information including temple schedule and directions from temples.ChurchofJesusChrist.org.

 We thank Thee and praise Thy holy name for Thy marvelous blessings.

 And now, in the authority of Thy divine priesthood, and in the name of Jesus Christ, Thy Son and our Redeemer, we dedicate unto Thee and unto Him this the Porto Alegre Brazil Temple of The Church of Jesus Christ of Latter-day Saints.
 Wilt Thou accept it as our offering.
 May Thy Holy Spirit abide in this sacred edifice and give comfort and testimony to all who serve here.
 May the witness of the Spirit confirm the reality of Thy divine Son to all who labor within these walls, whether as workers or as patrons.
 May the ordinances revealed to the Prophet Joseph Smith, and administered here in Thy house, become an eternal covenant between Thee and Thy faithful children.

 May this house ever be holy to those who enter it.
-May "no unclean thing…be permitted to come into thy house to pollute it" (D&C 109:20).
+May “no unclean thing…be permitted to come into thy house to pollute it” (Doctrine and Covenants 109:20).
 May even those not of the faith who pass this way be constrained to look upon this as a place of holiness.

 We dedicate the grounds which have been beautified with trees, flowers, and the grass.
 We dedicate the footings on which it stands, the foundation, the walls, the roof, and the steeple with its crowning figure of Moroni.
 We dedicate the interior halls and miscellaneous spaces, the Baptistry, the ordinance rooms, the beautiful celestial room, the sealing rooms with their sacred altars, and every other facility of this hallowed structure.
 May all work together efficiently and well for the purposes for which they are designed.

 Protect this Thy house from the ravages of the elements.
 May all who enter the portals of this temple be worthy to do so.
 May a spirit of kindness and love prevail at all times.